 The storage module main function is to store the captured streams to allow offline.
-It receives the FVV streams from the complete set of cameras delivered by the capture servers through the stream selector.
+It receives the FVV streams from the complete set of cameras delivered by the capture 5.3.2 servers through the stream selector.
 On the other hand, only a subset of them (those needed to render the virtual view) are delivered to the view renderer.

-5.3.2.4 Component: Media Proxy
+Component: Media Proxy

-The Media Proxy acts as an optional proxy module to ensure proper application-level traffic replication and connectivity at the near-edge cloud.
+The Media Proxy acts as an optional proxy module to ensure proper application-level 5.3.2traffic replication and connectivity at the near-edge cloud.
 Its main functions are: